sighupio/getting-started/distro-on-vms/README.md

 - **kubectl** - 1.31.x to interact with the cluster.
 - **Ansible** - used by furyctl to execute the roles from SD installers
 - VMs OS: RHEL 8, RHEL 9, Rocky Linux 8, Rocky Linux 9, Debian 12, Alma Linux 9, Ubuntu 20, or Ubuntu 24
-- Valid FQDN for all the VMs, with a valid domain: for example, each VM should have a corresponding DNS entry like `worker1.example.tld`, `worker2.example.tld`, `master1.worker.tld`, etc.
+- Valid FQDN for all the VMs, with a valid domain: for example, each VM should have a corresponding DNS entry like `worker1.example.tld`, `worker2.example.tld`, `master1.example.tld`, etc.
 - Fixed IP address for each VM.
 - Two VMs for the load balancer Nodes (at least 1vCPU 1GB RAM each)
 - An additional IP that will be used by keepalived to expose the two load balancers in HA, and a DNS record pointed to this IP for the control-plane address.
-- Three VMs for the master nodes (at least 2vCPU and 4GB RAM each)
+- Three VMs for the control-plane nodes (at least 2vCPU and 4GB RAM each)
 - Three VMs for the worker nodes (at least 4vCPU and 8GB RAM each)
 - `root` or passwordless sudo user SSH access to the VMs
 - Route53 credentials with permission to modify a zone (optional)